 Treatment For Post Traumatic Stress Disorder And Opioid Addiction

 An opioid addiction frequently happens after a traumatic event—for instance, if a person gets injured in a car accident and gets put on an opioid painkiller they might become addicted to that medication.
 This is an area where identifying the cause of an addiction shouldn’t be difficult.
-The symptoms of a post-traumatic stress disorders can be very hard to deal with, and they can include nightmares about said traumatic event, having flashbacks and other terrifying memories that can make normal life harder to deal with.
+The symptoms of post-traumatic stress disorders can be very hard to deal with, and they can include nightmares about said traumatic event, having flashbacks and other terrifying memories that can make normal life harder to deal with.

 Treatment For Schizophrenia Disorder And Marijuana Use Disorder

 Marijuana is recently being brought back to the drawing board for other medicinal uses, however it is also believed to be a major contributor to schizophrenia disorders.
 Some would argue that the benefits of cannabis outweigh the adverse effects but any drug that leads to an outcome of a mental disorder like schizophrenia should be reconsidered or used with extreme caution.

 “Several studies have linked marijuana use to increased risk for psychiatric disorders, including psychosis (schizophrenia), depression, anxiety, and substance use disorders, but whether and to what extent it actually causes these conditions is not always easy to determine” (National Institute on Drug Abuse – NIDA).